Updated December 2015

 Strengthening the Health Care Workforce

 - 19 KU Medical Center graduates live and/or practice in Marshall County.

 - 3 Marshall County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

 Advancing Health Care Access

-- 6 Marshall County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Marshall County residents saw KU Medical Center health care providers 6 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.